pakal/rsfile/doc/native_io_concepts.rst

-Note that several variants of kernel cache flushing exist (dsync, rsync, datasync semantics...), eg. to also enforce flushing of read buffers, or to bypass the flushing of metadata, but the main point of concern is, anyway, that the file data itself be properly pushed to oxyde when you command it.
+Note that several variants of kernel cache flushing exist (dsync, rsync, datasync semantics...), eg. to also enforce flushing of read buffers, or to bypass the flushing of metadata, but the main point of concern is, anyway, that the file data itself be properly pushed to the oxide when you command it.

 A problem you might encounter at that level, is that on some platforms, sync-like calls actually do not wait for the write operation to complete, they just plan write operations and immediately return (Posix1-2001 doesn't